Please help- I’m feeling very discouraged!

 - eating a clean whole foods diet as often as possible,

-- daily exercise (this helps pump lymphs around the body) – note you don’t have to turn into a regular at the gym to get the benefits … just taking a 30 min walk or some light yoga can help.
+- daily exercise (this helps pump lymphs around the body).
+You don’t have to turn into a regular at the gym to get the benefits.
+Just taking a 30 min walk or some light yoga can help.

 - getting massages and doing at-home dry brushing can also help.